Nethereum/Nethereum.Docs/docs/Ethereum-glossary-for-newbies/transaction.md

 If the target account contains code, that code is executed and the payload is provided as input data.

 ### Detailed explanation
-a transaction is a document authorizing some particular action associated with the blockchain.
+A transaction is a document authorizing some particular action associated with the blockchain.
 In a currency, the dominant transaction type is sending currency units or tokens to someone else; in other systems actions like registering domain names, making and fulfilling trade offers and entering into contracts are also valid transaction types.

-### What are the characteristics of a transaction?
+### What are the characteristics of an Ethereum transaction?
   Transactions:
 1. Cost gas (Ether)
 2. Change the state of the network